Create a Watch Face Using Tag Expressions

 Add analog hands and index

-You will see that the hands are moving automatically and in sync with the device time.
+You will see that the hands move automatically and in sync with the device time.

 Select all the newly added components and click Group.
 Rename the group as Group_AnalogTime.